MicrosoftDocs/PowerShell-Docs/reference/7.4/PowerShellGet/Install-Module.md

 for the module.
 This is the same information that you get from the `Find-Module` cmdlet.

 ## NOTES

+PowerShell includes the following aliases for `Install-Module`:

+- All platforms:
+  - `inmo`

 `Install-Module` runs on PowerShell 5.0 or later releases, on Windows 7 or Windows 2008 R2 and later releases of Windows.